 8. Timeout & retry

-- Per-attempt timeout: 10 seconds (configurable per backend in the portal).
+The gateway defaults:- Per-attempt timeout: 10 seconds (configurable per backend in the portal).

 - Retries: up to 2 (configurable per backend in the portal), with exponential backoff starting at 100 ms.